lvctr/.dotfiles/README.md

 ### CHAT

-Mainly use `discord` with `betterdiscordctl-git` to chat, with the following plugins:
+Mainly use `discord` with `betterdiscord-installer` to chat, with the following plugins:

 - to do
 - theres so many lmao